Todd-Werelius/grunt-ensure/README.md

 #### options.ignoreCase
 Type: `Boolean`

-By default ensure requires the case of the production and practice files to match.
-Setting this option to true tells ensure to lower case all production file and best practice file names before comparing them, and treats any mis-matches as warnings instead of errors
+By default ensure requires the case of the production and practice directory and file names to match.
+Setting this option to true tells ensure ignore case when comparing them, and treats any mis-matches as warnings instead of errors

 #### options.allowWeakReferences
 Type: `Boolean`